01-edu/ai-starter/content/embedded-organs/README.md

 #### Task 2

-Update your CSS file to add rules for the `section` tags: set `display` to "flex" and `justify-content` to "center".
+Update your CSS file to add rulesets for the `section` tags: set `display` to "flex" and `justify-content` to "center".
 This will turn the `section` tags into [flex containers](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Basic_Concepts_of_Flexbox), centering the elements inside them.

 #### Task 3